luyadev/luya/docs/guide1.0/concept-core.md

 ];
 ```

-Example content for the `SiteController.php`
+Example content for the `SiteController.php`:

 ```php
 <?php